prpole/dissertation/chapter1/main.md

 <!-- need to define/introduce full world concept (sources???)-->

-Gilman develops Ward's concepts of [ concepts ] primarily through the vehicle of the garden.
+Gilman develops Ward's nascent concept of an ecological socialism primarily through the vehicle of the garden.
 For much of her life, Gilman kept a garden of her own---a “vegetable garden mind you!, not merely flowers”---at one point as a means of subsistence in the lean years of her later life, at another as what she referred to as a “sanitarium” (*Selected Letters* 180, 281, 284).
 The relevance of subsistence gardens to *Herland* is clear: in all its appearances in the novel, the garden is a space that is simultaneously built and natural, a source of food and material goods that is neither agricultural nor industrial and yet is not entirely distinct from either.
 As an imagined society, Herland also echoes the principles of containment and control inherent to her view of
 gardening: it exists in a small and clearly demarcated space, and it is only able to exist there by careful control over its elements and how they interact.
 The society's chief concern is in maintaining this existence by managing what